Gursavakhjhutty/gursavakhjhutty/README.md

 - Developed internal tooling to reduce misprints and optimize signature reading and handling
 - Balanced logistics, stakeholder service, and data insight choices during high-pressure seasons

-###  Blockchain Engineer – DAOMiner via Binance | Remote
-*2020 – 2021*
-- Designed and developed blockchain infrastructure, wrote and optimized smart contracts for production
-- Collaborated with team leads to implement decentralized solutions to external crypto opportunities
-- Worked with research teams to onboard external crypto brands to our platform

 ---

 ## Education